shaundon/simple-notifications/README.md

 # Simple Notifications

 A very lightweight utility, for adding notifications to a page.
-The minified code comes in at under 1KB, there are zero external dependencies, and everything is completely customisable.
+The minified code comes in at about 1KB, there are zero external dependencies, and everything is completely customisable.

 ## How to use